Who we are

-In both cases, a user’s anonymised cookie can be used to identify users (anonymously) who did or did not complete an action on the site, such as contacting one of our direct, and retarget them with the intention of encouraging a repeat visit to the site.
-You are free to opt out of this type of cookie use by visiting Google’s Ad Settings at google.com/settings/ads.
+In both cases, a user’s anonymised cookie can be used to identify users (anonymously) who did or did not complete an action on the site, and retarget them with the intention of encouraging a repeat visit to the site.
+You are free to opt out of this type of cookie use by adjusting your Google settings.

-If you wish to opt out of being tracked by Google Analytics across all websites you can visit http://tools.google.com/dlpage/gaoptout and download the Google Analytics Opt-out Browser Add-on.
+If you wish to opt out of being tracked by Google Analytics across all websites you can visit tools.google.com/dlpage/gaoptout and download the Google Analytics Opt-out Browser Add-on.

 Social media features

-We think it is very important to hear what you have to say about our policies.
-If you have any feedback about this Policy, please e-mail us at email@example.com.
+We think it is very important to hear what you have to say about our privacy practices.
+If you have any feedback about this Policy, please e-mail us at firstname.lastname@example.org.